Hospitals and people with disabilities

 You should be given information about the disability and about possible relevant organisations and support groups, as well as information about entitlement to any benefits, and how to get support and equipment.

-If you are a carer of someone who is leaving hospital, you can expect to be involved in the discharge process.
-A special guide for carers has been produced with information about the discharge process.
+If you are a carer of someone who is leaving hospital, you may, if requested, be involved in the discharge process, with the consent of the patient.

 Other things to think about when leaving hospital